 If you must run errands yourself, buy in bulk in order to reduce the number of trips, including household supplies and foods that are less perishable and easily stored, like peanut butter and canned goods.
 A walk or other mild exercise outside is advised only within reason.

 The coronavirus can survive on surfaces for hours.
 Cover your hand with a cloth or sleeve when needing to touch high-contact objects such as elevator buttons, hand rails, faucets or door handles.
 Refrain from touching your face, as the virus can enter through your eyes, mouth or nostrils.
-Cloth face coverings or masks are recommended for all individuals when in public; these should be washed regularly.
+Cloth face coverings or masks are highly recommended for all individuals when in public; these should be washed after each use.

 Once you return home, wash your hands immediately and thoroughly with soap and water.
 Hand sanitizers with a 70% alcohol content are a secondary option.
 Disinfect any surfaces in your home that have been touched by outside objects with a household cleaner or a diluted bleach solution (the CDC recommends 1/3 cup bleach per gallon of water).